The Five WOWS!

 Key to this shift is to understand what makes learning joyful.
 What processes trigger a natural release of dopamine that creates self-motivation and a love of learning?

 Christopher has a series of FIVE narratives – he calls them THE FIVE WOWS! since the verbal expression WOW! is a universal signal that a shot of joy in the brain has been released.
 These FIVE WOWS delve deep into the evolutionary psychology of the brain, each one responsible for unlocking a love of learning.
 His talk shows how each of these narratives can not only be used to help transform learning in the classroom but are also the key to creating a vibrant self-learning culture for business corporations.

 Delegates are taken on a whistlestop journey through 13.7 billion years covering every subject in the curriculum using a series of everyday objects.
 The talk demonstrates how the ‘ordinary’ world around us can be used to tell the most ‘extraordinary’ story of planet, life and people in a way that will engage even the most reluctant learner using no more than the power of natural curiosity.

 INSET workshops can be designed around a school’s individual timescales and requirements.
+Corporate talks can be as short as 30 minutes or as long as a day.
 Details on request.
-Duration: from half day to full day (depending on audience / requirements).
-Suitable for teachers, librarians and learning support assistants of all subjects from Reception level to Key Stage 4 and beyond.
+Suitable for business executives, teachers, librarians and learning support assistants at all Key Stages.